nim-lang/Nim/doc/docgen.rst

 This will recursively generate documentation of all Nim modules imported into the input module that belong to the Nimble package that ``filename.nim`` belongs to.
-The index files will also be generated.
+The index files and the corresponding ``theindex.html`` will also be generated.

 Index switch